Amy Frega’s love for singing started at an early age. Singing in church choirs and amateur bands.

 The classical side of her life includes many Lied duo performances, one of which was broadcasted on WDR 3 radio station, as well as being a soloist in Oratorio concerts, of which are: Handel’s “Messiah”, and Mendelssohn’s “Psalm 42” and “Lobgesang”.
 Last but not least, her appearance in Opera productions, most importantly as Pamina in “The Magic Flute” and Susanna in “The Marriage of Figaro”.

-Frega considers herself a collaborative artist, having immense joy in creating performances that involve many disciplines of artistic and musical expression.
-The latest example would be her self-written performance “Tarabeza” shown at the Düsseldorf Festival.
+Frega considers herself an interdisciplinary artist, having immense joy in creating performances that involve multiple directions of artistic and musical expression.
+The latest example would be her self-written performance “Tarabeza” as a part of the ”At the Table” project by Projekt-il shown in the Düsseldorf Festival 2021, as well as her self-written solo and collaboration in the performance of ”Grandmothers of the Future” by waltraud900 collective.